 The United States has begun similar measures belatedly.
 Their less stringent rules last until April 30.
 But judging by New York City at the moment, things are set to get a hell of a lot worse.

 Between 100,000 and 240,000 people could die in the US alone, with predictions of over 20,000 for the UK.

-It’s a terrible situation for the whole planet to deal with.
-Sadly, getting pugilistic shows on sooner rather than later is not a priority for anyone right now.
+It’s a terrible situation for the whole planet.
+Sadly, getting pugilistic shows on sooner rather than later is no longer a priority for anyone.

-Pushed to make some sort of half-hearted assumption, it could be November, December or even next spring by the time anything is under control.
+Pushed to make some half-hearted assumption, it could be November, December, or next spring by the time anything is under control.